 1. The Same River

-Riverside’s “Out of Myself” opens with an absolute gem of a track; one of my favorite songs, “The Same River”.
+Riverside’s “Out of Myself” opens with darkness and mystery.
+“The Same River” is one of my all time favorite songs.
 This mostly instrumental track introduces the listener to a conflicted and almost obsessive relationship that we will see progress through the next few albums.
-Indeed, the overarching theme for the Reality Dream Trilogy, though it may surprise some, is LOVE.
-We get to hear both sides of this story; from both “she” and “he”.
+Indeed, the overarching theme for the Reality Dream Trilogy, though it may may seem otherwise, is actually love and progress towards that state of being.
+We get to hear both sides of this evolving storyline; from both “she” and “he”.

-So, as we enter the story, we feel what the woman feels.
-She has such a longing for this man of hers; a deep need for him.
+As we enter the story, we feel what the woman feels.
+She has such a longing for this man of hers: a deep need for him.
 He doesn’t seem to feel the same way, though.
-Back and forth they roll, like waves on a river.
+Back and forth they roll, like waves on the sea.
 They are always flowing in the same patterns and into the same situations: It seems hopeless at times.
 When they meet, ripples scatter in all directions.
 The flow may shift, yes; but they are always stuck in the same river day after day.

 2. Out of Myself